 - Don’t use TVs or other appliances while standing on wet carpet or floors, especially not on wet concrete floors.

-- Don’t turn on ceiling fixtures if ceiling is wet, and keep out of rooms where water damaged ceilings are sagging from retained water.
+- Don’t turn on ceiling fixtures if the ceiling is wet, and keep out of rooms where water damaged ceilings are sagging from retained water.

 - Don’t go into rooms with standing water if the electricity is still on.